dchen236/ucla_w20_cs174a_final_project/README.md

 - Laid out graphical design for game by creating the pool table using various scaled shapes
 - Found appropriate textures and mapped the felt of the table and wood finish on the sides
 - Created texture mapping for balls in traditional 10-ball pool formation
-- Implemented rudimentary skybox by texture mapping a large bounding cube (was later improved to a Square_Map)
+- Implemented rudimentary skybox by texture mapping a large bounding cube (was later improved to a Square_Map by Danni)
-- Added music to the game which complies with all browser regulations and starts only when the user has started playing
+- Added casino music to the game which complies with all browser regulations and starts only when the user has started playing
+- Implemented a loading screen for the game to greet user with instructions
+- Implemented 'you win' and 'you lose' screens to tell user their status at end of game
-- Upscaled/upgraded various textures in order to increase smoothness on all parts of the game
+- Upscaled and changed various textures in order to increase smoothness on all parts of the game
 - Optimized game by tuning factors such as friction and shooting speed for ball to mimic realistic pool game
+- Implemented dark, realistic shadows for normal game by utilizing a Shadow_Shader and utilizing a two-pass rendering technique
+- Implemented reflections for party mode by creating a custom Reflection_Shader and utilizing a two-pass rendering technique
+- Increased speed of rendering by modifying shaders and loading technique to ensure no game lag
-- Created and edited slide deck, voiceovers, and video for in-class final presentation
+- Created and edited slide deck, voiceovers, and video for in-class final presentation (new for each deadline)

 ### Danni Chen
 * Implemented collision detection feature